mikolmogorov/Ragout/docs/USAGE.md

 Paths to *FASTA*/*HAL* can be both relative and absolute.

 If you use *Sibelia* for synteny blocks decomposition you must specify FASTA for each input genome.
-If you use *HAL*, everything is taken from it.
+If you use *HAL*, all sequences will be taken from it.

-Running with Sibelia requires all sequence headers (">gi...") among ALL *FASTA* files to be unique.
+*Sibelia* requires all sequence headers (">gi...") among ALL *FASTA* files to be unique.

 If you do not specify phylogenetic tree or synteny block scale,